 If the product item is a tender item, the details of the product include a field in which to enter your offer (your tender amount).
-The same buying or bidding and shopping cart functions are available as when the search results list is displayed (see above).
+The same product searching and shopping cart functions are available as when the search results list is displayed (see above).